Disease & Vaccine Information

 The long-term effectiveness of the vaccine was not measured as the study was limited to only one year.
 An additional polysaccharide vaccine effectiveness study involving both a 6-valent and 13-valent polysaccharide vaccine found a 79 percent reduction in pneumococcal pneumonia and an 82 percent reduction in pneumococcal bacteremia caused by the strains found in the vaccine.

-In the United States, two post-licensing trials on the effectiveness of the original 14-valent pneumococcal polysaccharide vaccine in the elderly or persons with chronic medical conditions found the vaccine to be ineffective against bronchitis and pneumonia in this particular population.
+In the United States, two post-licensing trials on the effectiveness of the original 14-valent pneumococcal polysaccharide vaccine in the elderly or persons with chronic medical conditions found the vaccine to be ineffective against bronchitis and pneumonia.

-Additional research on the effectiveness of the pneumococcal polysaccharide vaccine based on the CDC’s pneumococcal surveillance system found the vaccine to be 57 percent effective against the serotypes found within PNEUMOVAX23 (PPSV23) in persons 6 and older, between 65 and 84 percent effective in persons with chronic illness (ie diabetes, congestive heart failure, COPD, etc), and 75 percent effective in healthy persons 65 and older.
+Additional research on the effectiveness of the pneumococcal polysaccharide vaccine based on the CDC’s pneumococcal surveillance system found the vaccine to be 57 percent effective against the serotypes found within PNEUMOVAX23 (PPSV23) in persons six years of age and older, between 65 and 84 percent effective in persons with chronic illness (e.g. diabetes, congestive heart failure, and COPD), and 75 percent effective in healthy persons 65 and older.
 Vaccine effectiveness, however, could not be determined in certain populations of individuals with immunosuppressive conditions.

 When PNEUMOVAX23 (PPSV23) was administered in combination with ZOSTAVAX, Merck’s live attenuated shingles vaccine, shingles antibody levels were found to be significantly lower when compared to administering the shingles vaccine four weeks after PNEUMOVAX23 administration.

 Information on pneumococcal conjugate vaccine efficacy found in the Prevnar 13(PCV13) product insert reports information pertaining to the original PCV vaccine, Prevnar (PCV7).
-PCV7 was reported to be 100 percent effective at preventing invasive disease caused by S. pneumoniae during the pre-licensing clinical trial which took place over a 34 month period.
-An eight month extended follow-up of vaccine recipients reported the vaccine’s efficacy to be between 93 and 97.4 percent effective.
+PCV7 was reported to be 100 percent effective at preventing invasive disease caused by S. pneumoniae during the pre-licensing clinical trial which took place over a 34-month period.
+An eight-month extended follow-up of vaccine recipients reported the vaccine’s efficacy to be between 93 and 97.4 percent.

-One large scale study involving nearly 85,000 adults 65 and older found PCV13 to be 45.6 percent effective against vaccine-type pneumococcal pneumonia, 45 percent effective against vaccine-type non-bacteremic pneumococcal pneumonia and 75 percent effective against all vaccine-type invasive pneumococcal disease.
+One large scale study involving nearly 85,000 adults 65 years of age and older found PCV13 to be 45.6 percent effective against vaccine-type pneumococcal pneumonia, 45 percent effective against vaccine-type non-bacteremic pneumococcal pneumonia and 75 percent effective against all vaccine-type invasive pneumococcal disease.

 • Infants born prematurely